News

 Published on October 27, 2025

-Artificial intelligence is shaking up classrooms, and Cornell professors are wrestling with how to respond.
-Some see AI as a tool for enhanced learning, while others fear it's a shortcut that undermines critical thinking.
-The debate highlights a larger question: What is the purpose of a university in the age of intelligent machines?
+Artificial intelligence (AI) is reshaping classrooms, and Cornell professors are at the forefront of a heated debate about its impact on education.
+While some see AI as a powerful tool for enhanced learning, others worry it undermines critical thinking and academic integrity.
+This divide highlights a broader question: What is the purpose of a university in the age of intelligent machines?

 The Skeptic's Stance

-Professor Daniel Susser, from Information Science, is firmly in the skeptical camp.
-He argues that policing AI use is nearly impossible.
-His strategy involves structuring his courses to minimize AI's appeal.
-Like Ratcliff, he plans to increase the use of in-class exams to discourage students from relying on AI for assignments.
+Professor Daniel Susser, from Information Science, takes a more cautious approach.
+He believes policing AI use is nearly impossible and instead focuses on structuring courses to minimize AI's appeal.
+Susser plans to increase the use of in-class exams and emphasizes the importance of practicing hard skills, warning that over-reliance on AI could leave students at a disadvantage.

 Engineering a Solution

-Professor Hadas Ritz from Mechanical and Aerospace Engineering, focuses on academic honesty.
-She encourages students to use any resources they want for homework, but insists on transparency.
+Professor Hadas Ritz from Mechanical and Aerospace Engineering emphasizes academic honesty.
+She encourages students to use any resources, including AI, for homework but insists on transparency.
 Students must cite all sources, including AI tools, used to complete assignments.
-Ritz believes homework is an opportunity to learn, and students who bypass this process are only hurting themselves.

-Cornell's diverse responses to AI reflect a broader tension in higher education.
-While some professors embrace AI's potential to enhance learning, others fear its impact on critical thinking and academic integrity.
+The debate at Cornell reflects a larger tension in higher education.
+While some see AI as a way to enhance learning and make education more accessible, others fear its impact on critical thinking and academic integrity.
 The key takeaway is that AI policy needs to be nuanced and adaptable to different disciplines.
-A blanket ban is unlikely to be effective, but neither is uncritical acceptance.

 Why It Matters

-The decisions made by universities regarding AI will have far-reaching consequences.
-If AI is used responsibly, it could revolutionize education, making learning more personalized and accessible.
-However, if it is used carelessly, it could undermine the value of a university degree.
-The challenge is to harness AI's power while preserving the core values of higher education: critical thinking, intellectual curiosity, and a commitment to truth.
+The decisions made by universities regarding AI will shape the future of education.
+If used responsibly, AI could revolutionize learning, making it more personalized and accessible.
+However, if misused, it could undermine the value of a university degree.
+The challenge is to harness AI's power while preserving critical thinking, intellectual curiosity, and a commitment to truth.